hasura/graphql-engine/community/tools/json2graphql/README.md

    [![Deploy to heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/hasura/graphql-engine-heroku)

    Note the URL.
 It will be of the form: `https://<app-name>.herokuapp.com`

-2. Create a db.js file.
+2. Create a `db.js` file.
 Your data file should export an object where the keys are the entity types.
-The values should be lists of entities, i.e. arrays of value objects with at least an id key.
+The values should be the lists of entities, i.e. arrays of value objects with at least an id key.
 For instance:

     ```js
     module.exports = {